farcompen/Fortigate-Anomally-Alert/README.md

 Application really works fine with Fortigate 600D firmware 5.2 First of all you must configure DOS policy on your fortigate firewall.
-You must enable ssh on port that you will connect to fortigate firewall
+You must enable ssh on interface that you will connect to fortigate firewall